Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Discussion

+\bww{As noted for Theorem~\ref{thm: in_dist_risk}, it is the upper bound on the perturbation size necessary for the adversarial risk to be bounded from above that scales as $\Omega(\sqrt{1/n})$.
+This upper bound is usually not tight and the actual adversarial robustness could therefore be smaller.
+We have also proposed} a feasible modification of any quantum classifier with product-state inputs -- \bww{namely,} by performing single qubit tomography before numerically fitting the closest encoded qubit state -- to obtain a lower bound on the unconstrained robustness and to defend against unconstrained adversarial attacks.

+Most importantly, our analysis provides QML protocols some relief from adversarial attacks in real-world tasks.
+For example, when classifying on some qubit states encoding MNIST images, the robustness decreases only as $\mathcal{O}(\sqrt{1/n})$, in contrast to the extreme vulnerability of quantum classifiers in classifying Haar-random pure states (Theorem~\ref{thm: pc_risk_so} and \cite{Liu}).
+In future, it will be interesting to experimentally compare the adversarial robustness of particular QML models \bw{for real-world data} on a distribution of states smoothly mapped from a Gaussian latent space with the bounds \bw{that} we have derived \bw{here}.

-We note that the polynomially decreasing robustness in $n$ is contributed from the qudit encoding scheme.
+We note that the polynomially decreasing robustness in $n$ is \bw{derived} from the qudit encoding scheme.
 The concentration of measure due to the Gaussian isoperimetric inequality for the latent space only contributes to the argument of Eq.~\eqref{eqn:gen_eps}.
-It will be interesting to examine if a different encoding scheme can give better scaling in the robustness, and if quantum data that naturally comes from a distribution other than the Haar-random distribution is robust to attacks.
-In Appendix~\ref{append:adv_TTN}, we propose a method to perform white-box adversarial attacks on classically intractable input states and QML models.
-It will be interesting to further explore white-box attacks assuming the adversary is capable of devising these.
-In practice, with current NISQ-era hardware, it will be interesting to examine how robust QML models are against adversarial attacks under noise and decoherence.
+It will be interesting to investigate \bw{whether} a different encoding scheme can give better scaling in the robustness, and \bw{also to determine whether} quantum data that \bw{derives} naturally from a distribution other than the Haar-random distribution is robust to attacks.
+In Appendix~\ref{append:adv_TTN}, we propose a method to perform white-box adversarial attacks on classically intractable input states \bw{with} QML models.
+It will be interesting to further explore white-box attacks, assuming \bw{that} the adversary is capable of devising these.
+In practice, with current NISQ-era hardware, it will \bw{also be useful} to examine how robust QML models are against adversarial attacks under noise and decoherence.